 Many of the hotel menus are very Americanized serving everything from pizza to poppers.
 Salads such as the Cobb and Caesar are on most menus.
 There are also a lot of chain restaurants on the island such as Hooters, the Hard Rock, TGI Fridays, Wacky Wahoo, Senior Frogs and Ruth Chris Steak House.
 Food-wise, I wouldn’t call Aruba’s food scene unique.

 We arrived about 45 minutes before sunset, which is the perfect time to dine.
-It allows you to enjoy dinner through the gorgeous last hour of sunshine, magnificent sunset and then with the tiki torch ambiance when the sun does down.
+It allows you to enjoy dinner during the gorgeous last hour of sunshine, during a magnificent sunset and then with the tiki torch ambiance when the sun does down.

 Atardi, which our sever told us means long sunset in the native island language of Papiamento, is fine dining with the best view in the world.

-Because all beaches are public in Aruba and cannot be built on, or obstructed, the Marriott operates the restaurant as a pop up operation nightly.
+Because all beaches are public in Aruba and cannot be built on, or obstructed, the Marriott operates the restaurant as a pop-up operation nightly.
 Each afternoon at 4pm, staff arrive to set up tables and chairs three feet from the water, in time for sunset and break it all down at night, restoring the beach to its pristine emptiness.

 Atardi is fine dining Caribbean style and the service is impeccable.
 The Atardi menu offers a lot of seafood items for both starters and main entrees.
-After our Carpaccio, we enjoyed tomato caprese with traditional Burrata mozzarella with drizzles of balsamic reduction, basil pesto and olive oil.
+After our Carpaccio, we enjoyed tomato Caprese with traditional Burrata mozzarella with drizzles of balsamic reduction, basil pesto, and olive oil.